xorann/BigWigs-improved/MC/readme.txt

 Magmadar

 engage working
-first fear timer not accurate
+first fear timer to be tested
-frenzy timer missing
+frenzy timer to be tested

 Gehennas